Cellie0320/Logistic-Regression-for-Credit-Default-Prediction/README.md

-# Logistic Regression for Credit Default Prediction
+# Credit Card Default Prediction

-**Author:** Marcel De Lange
-**Student ID:** 577610
-**Date:** June 2024-July 2024

-## Project Overview

-This project uses Logistic Regression to predict whether a credit card holder is likely to default on their payments.
-The analysis involves data preprocessing, exploratory data analysis (EDA), feature scaling, model training, and evaluation.
+This project aims to predict whether a credit card holder will default on their payment next month using various features related to their credit history and personal information.

-## Dataset
+## Features:

-**Source:**
-The dataset is obtained from the [UCI Machine Learning Repository: Credit Card Default Dataset](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).

-**Features:**
 - `LIMIT`: Amount of credit (in dollars)
 - `SEX`: Gender of the credit card holder (1 = male, 2 = female)
 - `EDUCATION`: Educational level (1 = graduate school, 2 = university, 3 = high school, 4 = other)